Nobel Peace Prize winner Malala Yousafzai has returned to Pakistan for the first time since being shot by Taliban militants.

 She is expected to hold meetings with Prime Minister Shahid Khaqan Abbasi.

-Details of the trip have been kept secret “in view of the sensitivity”, an official told AFP news agency.
+Details of the trip have been kept secret “in view of the sensitivity”, an official told news agency.

 The trip is expected to last four days and she arrived with officials from her Malala Fund group, local media report.